SdMusic/Ms-3/readme.md

 # Wireframes

 # Features
 I have implemented the features that are listed in the user stories and additional features to improve the user experience and functionality of the website.

 ## Registered user dependant navigation
-	The nav-bar options that a user will see is dependant on if the user is a logged in user users that are not logged in will see
+The nav-bar options that a user will see is dependant on if the user is a logged in user Users that are not logged in will see:
-	Home
+- Home
-	Register
+- Register
-	Log in
+- Log in
-	Drinks list
+- Drinks list
 Logged in users will see:
-	Home
+- Home
-	Register
+- Register
-	Log in
+- Log in
-	Drinks list
+- Drinks list
-	Create
+- Create
-	Log Out
+- Log Out

 ## Create account(register)
 Users are able to create their own account providing them further access to the site.
 There is code in pace to check against existing users as to avoid multiples and that password and users names meet minimum and maximum lengths.
 I have employed the Werkzeug package which take the input from the password form and generates a SHA256 hash that is then stored in the user's profile in MongoDB.
 This provides far greater security than storing passwords in plain text.

 ## User Profile Page
 Once registered or logged in your are directed to your profile, in this area you are able to link to cocktail creation and see your creations and favourites.

 ## Delete user account.
 The user has the ability to remove their account if they no longer wish to be a member of the cocktail database.

 ## Logout
 Users that have logged into the site may end their session at any time by clicking the 'Logout' button on the nav-bar.
 Flask ends their session using the session.pop() method and redirects the user to the homepage.